In JavaScript, errors are only detected during runtime. Therefore, it is impossible to get compile-time errors when building JavaScript applications.

 throwExceptions()

-Here, we have created a function that handles errors generated from our code.
+Here, we have created a function that handles exceptions it might encounter.

-In the above code, we prompt the user to input two numbers.
+In this example, we prompt the user to input two numbers.
 These two numbers will then be divided by each other, with the first number being the numerator and the second being the denominator.

 Then we use the JavaScript if and throw statement to test whether the input given by the user is valid (i.e., whether it is empty).